James Ossuary: Discovery Channel documentaries

 On February 26, 2007, a news conference was held at the New York Public Library by director James Cameron and Simcha Jacobovici to discuss their documentary The Lost Tomb of Jesus, which discusses the 1980 finding of the Talpiot Tomb, which they claim is in fact Jesus' family tomb.
 In the film, they also suggest that the so-called James ossuary is actually the "missing link" from the tomb.
 At the original discovery of the Talpiot Tomb, there were ten ossuaries, but one has since been lost.
-Jacobovici suggests the James Ossuary could be missing one.
+Jacobovici suggests the James Ossuary could be the missing one.
 According to the film, "recent tests conducted at the CSI Suffolk Crime lab in New York demonstrate that the patina (a chemical film encrustation on the box) from the James ossuary matches the patina from the other ossuaries in the Talpiot tomb."
-However, all these theories have been rejected by archaeologists, theologist, biblical scholars, and linguists.

 Early Christianity scholar R. Joseph Hoffmann, chair of the Committee for the Scientific Examination of Religion charges that the film "is all about bad assumptions," beginning with the assumption that the boxes contain Jesus of Nazareth and his family.
 From his view as a historian specializing in the social history of earliest Christianity, he found it "amazing how evidence falls into place when you begin with the conclusion—and a hammer."

 When interviewed about the upcoming documentary, Amos Kloner, who oversaw the original archaeological dig of this tomb in 1980 said: